 Haacke might have picked out racism with the larger-than-life gun sight that targets the installation itself or anyone who dares to approach it.
 Beuys might have saved through years of war the soap that Johnson has fashioned into bowls of cornmeal, dubbed The Crisis of the Negro Intellectual.
 Andre might have made the black slabs of wax and soap on the walls, or he might have left them on the floor for ill-behaved visitors to stain their shoes.
 Krauss might have praised them as knockoffs, and Pryor would have laughed.
 Sun Ra might have contributed the cape from a galactic spacesuit that hangs nearby—or the background music for club members.
 Club meetings seem to have neglected socializing and sports for distant galaxies and higher mathematics.

 Club members try to look their best in photographs, with names like Thurgood (as in Marshall) and Emmett (as in Till), in the broad-collared suits and sports jackets of a less ironic era.
 Johnson stakes his claim to history so convincingly that I could almost swear I recognized one dapper, serious-looking fellow as an actual musician.
 Just one young man, I am guessing the artist, plays all the others.
 He also manages the centerpiece of a very decentered exhibition.
 Its black shelves hold more yellow porridge, framed photos, some heavy-duty radio equipment, and an out-of-print encyclopedia of mathematics that intimidated me as a child.
-Like Sun Ra, the work stands at the nexus of the Great Migration, art and civil rights, space aliens.
+Like Sun Ra, the work stands at the nexus of the Great Migration, civil rights, space aliens, and art.

 Even a post-black identity needs ancestors, the ancestors that Hank Willis Thomas and Kerry James Marshall are still seeking.
 Johnson appeared in "Freestyle" at the Studio Museum in Harlem, the 2001 show of emerging artists that popularized the term.
 He often gives his photographs a vintage patina, and he has expressed wonderment that digital photos will never fade in quite the same way, even as he poses in the guise of black history.
 He likes the white borders of yearbooks and studio photography, the same borders that framed his nocturnal black hand in "Freestyle."
 Post-black here means not abandoning or confronting stereotypes, but wearing them lightly.
-As that classified ad adds, "a sense of humor a must."
+As that classified ad adds, "sense of humor a must."

 The ad also identifies his interests as "Godard films and masturbation," presumably at least half mental.
 Work like this hardly cares whether one calls it eloquent or frustrating, so long as one remembers to listen, to feel, and to smile.
 Anyone can lose patience with Johnson's spray-painted messages, such as the word RUN on a mirror here.
 For that matter, anyone can lose patience with Haacke, Krauss, Beuys, and Sun Ra.
 Sure, his first solo exhibition in New York may or may not add up, but it could add up.
 It is not about additions so much as aspirations.